How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 Establishing Communication Between Ubiquiti UniFi and a RADIUS Server

 Once the RADIUS server is configured, the next critical step is to ensure that Ubiquiti UniFi devices and the Cloud RADIUS service communicate effectively.
-This includes setting up RADIUS clients using the UniFi Network dashboard, a vital step in the authentication process.
-With SecureW2 Cloud RADIUS, the entire process is simplified and user-friendly.

-Configure UniFi AP for Certificate-based RADIUS Authentication
+Configure UniFi AP for Certificate-Based RADIUS Authentication

-You can enable EAP-TLS authentication on your existing ubiquiti infrastructure by creating a new RADIUS profile using the SecureW2 Cloud RADIUS service.
+You can enable EAP-TLS authentication on your existing Ubiquiti infrastructure by creating a new RADIUS profile using the SecureW2 Cloud RADIUS service.

 1. Go to Settings > Profiles in your UniFi access point.